-- 2-AS 100.
+2-AS 110.
 U.S. Military Forces in the Contemporary World I. (2).
 A course examining the history of air power in the world and in the United States, an introduction to Air Force doctrine and how it relates to national strategy.
-Corps Training is included as a laboratory portion of all aerospace courses. - 2-AS 101.
+Corps Training is included as a laboratory portion of all aerospace courses.

+2-AS 111.
 U.S. Military Forces in the Contemporary World II.
 (2).
-An examination of the Strategic Air Command, Aerospace Defense Command, and the Tactical Air Command as they are used for instruments of national power. - 2-AS 102.
+An examination of the Strategic Air Command, Aerospace Defense Command, and the Tactical Air Command as they are used for instruments of national power.

+2-AS 112.
 U.S. Military Forces in the Contemporary World III.
 (2).
-An examination of the coordination between the Air Force, the Army, and the Navy as these organizations are used to achieve national goals. - 2-AS 200.
+An examination of the coordination between the Air Force, the Army, and the Navy as these organizations are used to achieve national goals.

+2-AS 210.
 The Developmental Growth of Air Power I. (2).
-Course encompassing the development of Air Power in the United States from the beginning of manned flight through the period between WWI and WWII. - 2-AS 201.
+Course encompassing the development of Air Power in the United States from the beginning of manned flight through the period between WWI and WWII.

+2-AS 211.
 The Developmental Growth of Air Power II.
 (2).
-Course encompassing the development of Air Power in the United States from World War II through the Korean War years. - 2-AS 202.
+Course encompassing the development of Air Power in the United States from World War II through the Korean War years.

+2-AS 212.
 The Developmental Growth of Air Power III.
 (2).
-Course encompassing the development of Air Power in the United States in the Post-Korean War years. - 2-AS 300.
+Course encompassing the development of Air Power in the United States in the Post-Korean War years.

+2-AS 310.
 Security Forces in America I. (3).
 A study of the role of the professional military leader in today's society; social attitudes toward armed forces and political, social and economic constraints on the defense structure.
-Development of communicative skill is a major goal of this course. - 2-AS 301.
+Development of communicative skill is a major goal of this course.

+2-AS 311.
 Security Forces in America II.
 (3).
 A continuing study of the role of the professional military leader in today's society: social attitudes toward armed forces; and political, social and economic constraints on the defense structure.
-Development of communicative skill is a major goal of this course. - 2-AS 302.
+Development of communicative skill is a major goal of this course.

+2-AS 313.
 Security Forces in America III.
 (3).
 A continuing study of the role of the professional military leader in today's society: social attitudes toward armed forces; and political, social and economic constraints on the defense structure.
-Development of communicative skill is a major goal of this course. - 2-AS 400.
+Development of communicative skill is a major goal of this course.

+2-AS 410.
 Concepts of Air Force Leadership.
 (3).
 A course in AF leadership and management.
 A study of human behavior and human relations as they affect AF leadership.
-The need for discipline and the study of non-judicial punishment and the courts-martial system.
+The needs for discipline and the study of non-judicial punishment and the courts-martial system.

-- 2-AS 401.
+2-AS 411.
 Concepts of Air Force Leadership and Management I. (3).
 A study of the variables affecting leadership including the trait, situational and interactional approaches.
 The study of military management.
-Discusses planning, organizing, coordinating, directing, and controlling. - 2-AS 402.
+Discusses planning, organizing, coordinating, directing and controlling.

+2-AS 412.
 Concepts of Air Force Leadership and Management II.
 (3).
 Continuation of the study of military management with the emphasis on the directing and controlling functions.
 An overview of some of the aspects of management evaluation and information sciences.
-Course concludes with a precommissioning briefing for active duty in the USAF. - 2-AS 403.
+Course concludes with a precommissioning briefing for active duty in the USAF.

+2-AS 403.
 Flight Instruction.
 (3).
 This course is designed to meet the ground school requirements for a private pilot license.
 Includes the study of Federal Aviation regulations, meteorology, Airman's Information Manual, aerial navigation, radio procedures, flight computer and flying safety practices.